 Lead, cadmium, and mercury can damage children's brains and cause mood swings and violent thoughts.
 This is not a debatable issue or one that needs more research.
 It is well-known and well-studied, but generally ignored.

 For example, hair tissue mineral tests on several serial killers found they had high tissue levels of these metals.
-A study of Naval recruits found the higher the cadmium level, the more disciplinary problems.
+A study of Naval recruits found the higher the cadmium level, the more disciplinary problems the recruit had.

 When the diet is low in vital minerals, the body absorbs much more of the toxic metals from food and the environment.

-Pesticide exposure can induce homicidal behavior.
+Pesticide exposure can induce homicidal and other anti-social behaviors.
 Many pesticides affect cholinesterase activity.
 This enzyme affects the level of acetylcholine, a calming neurotransmitter.
 This can induce states of agitation and irritability.
-Studies show that many children by age five have reached a dangerous level of pesticide exposure.
+Medical studies show that many children by age five have reached a dangerous level of pesticide exposure.